 Are you ready to start off this month productive and organized?
 If you answered yes, then you’ve come to the right place!
-That’s because here on VLCalendar.Com, we offer completely free printable downloads of our simple November 2020 Calendar.
+That’s because here on VLCalendar.Com, we offer completely free printable downloads of our simple November 2021 Calendar.
 With plenty of blank space to add in your own notes and obligations and no distracting design elements, we’re sure that this is the free calendar you’ve been looking for!

-November 2020 Calendar
+November 2021 Calendar

-Plus, here at VLCalendar.com, we have a lot more than just a free November 2020 Calendar download.
+Plus, here at VLCalendar.com, we have a lot more than just a free November 2021 Calendar download.
 We also offer calendars for all twelve months of 2020, 2021, and 2022.
 So feel free to get a jump start on scheduling and download them all now!
 You only need three things to enjoy our entire collection of free, easy-to-print calendars.
 They are: an internet connection, a .pdf reading software like Adobe Reader, and a printer loaded up with 8.5″ by 11″ paper.
 If you’ve got those three things, then we welcome you to print as many calendars as you’d like.
 In fact, print one for your home, another for your office, and more for your friends and family!

 Since November ends Daylight Savings Time and the sun sets sooner, this is a great month to moon gaze.
-If you’re curious as to what days in the November 2020 Calendar are best to look at the moon, keep reading below:
+If you’re curious as to what days in the November 2021 Calendar are best to look at the moon, keep reading below:

-- New Moon – Sunday November 15
+- New Moon on Thursday, November 4

-The Month of November in the United States
+The Month of November

 As we know it today, November is the eleventh month of the twelve month year.
 In fact, the twelve month format of the calendar we currently use is called the “Gregorian Calendar“.
 This calendar was created and implemented in 450 BCE.
 However, prior to 45 BCE, the Roman Calendar was used.
 The Roman calendar only had ten months.
 The year started in March and ended in December, making November the ninth month.
 This is important information in regards to how November got its name.